 Globally speaking, a first step for a viable estimate is defining the scope and type of public expenditure considered.
 In addition, clear indications of the geographical area and which function of public service provision the estimates cover are needed.

-Inventorying service providers
+Making and inventory of service providers

 Secondly, it is necessary to identify the public entity or institutions responsible for the provision of drug-related services – in the case of this report supply reduction measures and interventions.
-The government authorities and public institutions and services responsible for the implementation of the drug policy initiatives, on the different competency levels, have to be inventoried.
+The government authorities and public institutions and services responsible for the implementation of the drug policy initiatives, on the different competency levels, have to be made an inventory.

 Mapping financing entities